Sorry, you need to enable JavaScript to visit this website.

 What is TARPEYO?

-• TARPEYO® (budesonide) delayed release capsules is a prescription medicine used to reduce levels of protein in the urine (proteinuria) in adults with a kidney disease called primary immunoglobulin A nephropathy (IgAN) who are at high risk of disease progression.
-It is not known if TARPEYO is safe and effective in children
+TARPEYO is a prescription medicine used to reduce the loss of kidney function in adults with a kidney disease called primary immunoglobulin A nephropathy (IgAN) who are at risk for their disease getting worse.
+It is not known if TARPEYO is safe and effective in children.

 Important Safety Information